Phase one (Mar-Apr 2021)

 Impact

-Your views were compiled by independent data analysts and presented back as a Consultation Summary.
+Community feedback was compiled by independent data analysts and presented back as a Consultation Summary.
+What we heard was used to help develop a more detailed concept plan.

-Phase two
+Phase two (Dec 2021)

 On 8 December 2021, we invited the Hawke Street community to join an on-site workshop where they could meet the design team and discuss current planning for the linear park project.
 We had urban and landscape planners, as well as parking and traffic experts, available to answer questions and host a walking tour of key locations.